 While Mr. No Name eventually backs out of the deal, Boaz steps in and becomes part of the line from which Jesus was born.
 Boaz is a foreshadowing of the redemption Jesus provided for all of humanity.
 He honored God, others, and himself with these actions.
 And, while he was second in line, he was brave enough to step out and be first to respond.

 Consider a time when you struggled to help someone who was suffering.
 What fear was holding you back from stepping out of line?
 How might you draw closer to God and let go of this fear?

 I struggle with time.
 The fear of not having enough time to help the individual and complete the other duties I needed to fulfill held me back.
-I know that God is the giver of all time and will supply me with what I need in order to help those around me and finish my other work.
-This is something I have been working with God on, and I continue to bring it to Him in prayer and ask that He replace my fear with strength and boldness.
+I know that God is the giver of all time and will supply me with what I need to help those around me and finish my other work.
+I have been working with God on this, and I continue to bring it to Him in prayer and ask that He replace my fear with strength and boldness.

 Dear God, I confess at times, I see an individual suffering and do not respond as it is another person’s duty to act.
 In the story of Boaz, I am reminded that You call even the second in line to do the right thing and take up the mantle of responsibility.
 Thank you for this reminder.
 I know You will give me the strength to step out of line and respond with Your love, grace, and mercy.
 May I continue to learn and grow to be more like You.
 In Jesus’ name, amen.

 Feel free to follow me on Instagram, Facebook, Twitter, or Pinterest, share posts, and comment as you see fit.
 Please do so if you have not signed up for my email list.
 I send out bi-monthly newsletters and behind-the-scenes information.